• Small business owner

 Justice Connect

-Justice Connect assists eligible individuals, small businesses, farms and other primary producers, and community organisations who have been impacted by natural disasters.
+Justice Connect assists eligible individuals, small business owners, farmers and other primary producers, and community organisations who have been impacted by disasters.

 You can apply online for legal help: Apply for help – Justice Connect.
 This is the quickest and most efficient way to check if you’re eligible and start the process of being matched with a lawyer.
 Once we receive your application, a member of our team will be in touch to guide you through the next steps.